Nonlocal and multipoint boundary value problems for linear evolution equations: Conclusions

 \section{Conclusions}

-We have derived explicit formulas for the solution of a large class of nonlocal boundary value problems, by formulating them as multipoint value problems and applying the machinery of the Fokas Transform.
-While we have derived the set-up for linear PDEs of arbitrary order, the formulas have been derived explicitly for PDEs of order $n=2$ and $n=3$.
+We have derived explicit formulae for the solution of a large class of nonlocal boundary value problems, by formulating them as multipoint value problems and generalising the machinery of the Fokas transform to multipoint value problems.
+While we have derived the set-up for linear PDEs of arbitrary order, the formulae have been derived explicitly for PDEs of order $n=2$ and $n=3$.

 Even though the general expression is quite cumbersome, the derivation is algorithmic, and the final result fully explicit.
-In specific examples, it is possible to simply apply these formulas to find a general expression for the solution.
-This expression is always in the form of a uniformly convergent integral that can be evaluated numerically in a very efficient manner by numerical complex integration, taking advantage of the analyticity properties of the solution to select an integration contour of fast decay, as done in~\cite{FF2008a}.
+In specific examples, it is possible to simply apply these formulae to find a general expression for the solution.
+This expression is always in the form of a uniformly convergent integral that can be evaluated numerically in a very efficient manner by numerical complex integration, taking advantage of the analyticity properties of the solution to select an integration contour of fast decay, as done in~\cite{FF2008a,KPPS2017a}.

 We have studied also some specific examples of second and third order problems, and given criteria that guarantee that the solution representation depends effectively only on the given data of the problem, at least for $n=2$.
-The full characterisation of multipoint conditions that yield well posed problems, as well as the analysis of the cases when the integral representation is equivalent to a series representation, are left for a future publication.
+The full characterisation of multipoint conditions that yield well posed problems, and the analysis of the cases when the integral representation is equivalent to a series representation, are left for a future publication.